 This command tells perfMonitor to:

-> - Turn on event monitoring (by default for OS event and .NET Common Language Runtime (CLR)).
+- Turn on event monitoring (by default for OS event and .NET Common Language Runtime (CLR)).
 By default this goes to two files call perfMonitorOutput.etl and perfMonitorOutput.kernel.etl.
-The /stacks option tells it to collect stack traces on events where that is supported.
+The /stacks option tells it to collect stack traces on events where

-> - Run a command for which you want to collect data.
+- Run a command for which you want to collect data.
 In this case we use the command 'perfMonitor list'.

 - 'Print' the data from the binary *.etl files in a way that can be read by humans.
 By default this goes into a file called perfMonitorOutput.xml.

 You can then browse the data using a text editor, or an XML viewer.
 Because the XML files tend to be very large, it is NOT recommended that you display the data using internet explorer (notepad is better) By browsing the file you will see the wealth of detailed